Learning Center

 Course Changes or Cancellations ISCD reserves the right to cancel the program, change dates and/or meeting location.
 If a program is canceled, all program fees will be refunded automatically unless the registered participant elects to transfer to another program.
 Participants will be notified of any changes within 21 days of the course start date.

-ACCME Accreditation Statement:
+ACCME Joint Accreditation Statement:

 AMA PRA Category 1 Credit(s)™

-The International Society for Clinical Densitometry designates this live educational activity for a maximum of 4 AMA PRA Category 1 Credits™.
-Physicians should only claim credits commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Deadline to Claim Credit: